What is Linking?

 Symbols utilized inside a dynamically linked library may be distributed throughout a virtual address space.
-This virtual address space distribution means that an application may have to move through many pages to access the specific symbols that it needs and create Translation Lookaside Buffer (TLB) misses.
-Statically linked libraries, however, bind the references into a program with more address space locality.
+This virtual address space distribution means that an application may have to move through many pages to access the specific symbols it needs and create Translation Lookaside Buffer (TLB).
+Statically linked libraries bind the references into a program with more address space locality.
 (Other advanced optimization techniques may improve this even more.)

 Dynamically linking libraries takes time and not necessarily a predictable amount of time.
 Statically linked applications, however, will take a constant time to load.
-If your application must be highly deterministic within the system that it is executing on (think safety-critical applications), then static linking your application may be worth considering.
+If your application must be highly deterministic within the system it executes (think safety-critical applications), then static linking your application may be worth considering.

 To dynamically link a library, the Application Binary Interface (ABI) of the library must be compatible with that of the application attempting to link it at runtime.
 API compatibility was a significant source of irritation for Windows C++ developers before Visual Studio 2017.
 Now, modern compilers are sensitive to creating ABI-breaking changes.